 Make a donation in a teacher’s name

-This idea was contributed by a mom in our community and we loved it so much we needed to add it.
+This idea for a teacher appreciation gift was contributed by a mom in our community and we loved it so much we needed to add it.
 She suggested making a donation in a teacher’s name and then letting them know about it.
 Her recommendation was The Heifer Project, which helps create lives free from hunger and poverty.
 You can buy a flock of chickens for $20, a share of an alpaca or a goat or a heifer for $50 to help a family earn a living income.
 The Heifer Project also lets you print a free honor card to let someone know when you give on their behalf.
 You could also choose another nonprofit – maybe something in your community or something related to education.

 Send Teacher Praise Right to Their Boss